What is Request for Proposal (RFP) Document? A Complete Beginner’s Guide

 5. How to write one that gets strong vendor responses

-What is Request for Proposal and Why Do Companies Use It
+What is Request for Proposal and why do companies use it?

-What is Request for Proposal in simple terms?
-It is a structured way for a company to compare vendors fairly when the decision is important.
-Companies use an RFP when they want:
+A request for proposal, in simple terms, is a structured way for a company to compare vendors fairly when the decision is important.

 1. Clear requirements instead of vague discussions